My Country, 'Tis of Thee: Notable performances

 Marian Anderson performed the song at the Lincoln Memorial on Easter Sunday, April 9, 1939.
 Anderson, an African American singer, had been forbidden to perform at the DAR Constitution Hall due to its whites-only policy.
 After a national outcry, and with support from Eleanor Roosevelt, the concert was held on the steps of the memorial, and attracted a crowd of more than 75,000 in addition to a national radio audience of millions.

-The 90-second newsreel report of Anderson's concert featuring My Country, 'Tis of Thee, as distributed in 1939.
+The 90-second newsreel report of Anderson's concert featuring "My Country, 'Tis of Thee," as distributed in 1939.

 Martin Luther King Jr. recited the first verse of the song toward the end of his famous "I Have a Dream" speech at the Lincoln Memorial during the March on Washington for Jobs and Freedom on August 28, 1963.

-Crosby, Stills & Nash performed the song on the first episode of The Tonight Show with Jay Leno that aired after the September 11 attacks in 2001.

 On January 20, 2009, Aretha Franklin sang the song at the first inauguration of Barack Obama.
 Kelly Clarkson sang it at his second inauguration.